Will the Real Jerry Lewis Please Sit Down: Premise

 As with all of their wilder comedies, such as those mentioned above and later shows like Uncle Croc's Block and The Secret Lives of Waldo Kitty, Filmation stuffed the episodes with slapstick jokes, and the rubbery, gangly animated version of Lewis was well realised and similar to his depiction in DC Comics' long running comic book title, The Adventures of Jerry Lewis (originally published as The Adventures of Dean Martin and Jerry Lewis prior to the dissolution of their show business partnership).
 Among the recurring characters were Chinese detective Hong Kong Flewis and his rotund son, One Ton Son; his father, Professor Lewis; and his sister Geraldine (and her pet frog, Spot).
 Presumably, the series takes place somewhere in the New York/New Jersey/Connecticut tri-state area, since in one episode, Jerry sees a road sign that reads "Atlantic City.
-216 miles."
+216 miles".

 In the series, Jerry worked for the Odd Job Employment Agency under the supervision of the obnoxious Mr. Blunderpuss.
 A typical episode found Jerry being assigned a job, and making a complete shambles of it in his harmless, naive way.

 Notably wild in their style were the opening credits and commercial bumpers.
 The theme song was sung in a contemporary "bubblegum" style, with the song interrupted before the end of its final verse with the title of the show intoned in a scolding manner by an announcer (Howard Morris) who stretched out the word "please" and shouted "sit down".
-Will The Real Jerry Lewis Please Sit Down contained several ethnic (notably Asian) stereotypes.

 Along with Groovie Goolies, this was one of the first Filmation series to feature the rotating Lou Scheimer/Norm Prescott "wheel" credit.
 Previous shows featured a standard credit with Scheimer's name above Prescott's.
 It was also Filmation's first show to feature director Hal Sutherland's name written in fancy lettering.